 “Andy, cut it out,” she whispered.

 “No, Jean, it’s okay,” Kevin said softly, pushing his glasses further up his nose.
-He hurriedly averted his eyes from hers, glancing down to absorb himself in his phone screen.
+He hurriedly averted his eyes from hers, fixing them down to absorb himself in his phone screen.

 Jean glanced angrily up at Andy as he put his arm back around her, but she didn’t say anything.
 Tony tried not to grin.